mattiasghodsian/Prerender-CacheIO/README.md

 ```

 ## ToDo
-- The current cache file life span is 24h, this will be changed later as an env argument
+- [ ] The current configuration sets the cache file lifespan to 24 hours.
+In future updates, this will be modifiable through an environment variable argument.